Convert VHS Tapes to DVD

 Using a Black Box

-Special devices like DVD Xpress from ADSTech ($95 USD) make it easy to transfer directly from VHS tape to a DVD disc.
+Special devices like the DVD Xpress Video Converter from ADS Tech make it easy to transfer directly from VHS tape to a DVD disc.
 Basically, this is an external device that takes the place of the video camera in the previous scenario.
 You connect the VCR to the device with a standard red/white/yellow cable and then connect the device to your computer with a USB cable.
 These devices may be more cost effective than a video camera and a little easier to use.
+This unit is no longer manufactured, but you can still find them for sale online.

 What Hardware and Software Do I Need?

 Most computers sold in the last few years will have the basic system requirements needed for dealing with the digital version of your VHS recording.
-You should have 1GB or more of RAM and at least 10GB of hard drive space available.
+You should have 4GB or more of RAM and at least 15GB of hard drive space available.

-Oh, and a DVD burner of course, and a stack of blank DVD discs.
+Oh, and a DVD burner, and a stack of blank DVD discs, if that’s your target media.
 Some computers have combination CD/DVD drives, which may or may not be able to burn a DVD.
 Don't assume that because you can burn a CD, you can also burn a DVD.
 Look for the "DVD-RW" logo on the drive door, or consult the documentation if you're not sure.
 If you need a DVD burner, external USB-connected models are easier to install than internal CD/DVD drives.

 The Low-Tech Solution

 A final option for those who don't care to dirty their hands with wires, bits and bytes is a service bureau.
 Many services offer to receive your VHS tapes by mail and return them with a DVD or Blu-ray equivalent.
-One example is Home Movie Depot.
-For around $10-$12 per VHS tape (more for damaged tapes) they can walk you through the preparation process and help you get the tapes to them for conversion.
+One example is iMemories.
+Their price is $14.99 per videotape.
+You can download your digital files, or store then with an iMemories Cloud subscription, which costs $6/month or $50/year.
+The cloud option lets you store, organize, edit and share your videos with others if desired.
+You can have them burn a DVD ($10 extra) or a USB thumb drive ($20 extra).

 How Long Do DVDs Last?